 The perception of a product’s value and its true value aren’t one and the same.
 Pricing plays a strong role in how products are perceived, and therefore how customers value them.
 Great pricing strategies can therefore be used to sway customers’ opinions, giving them the impression that a product is of a higher value than they might otherwise have thought.

 Well-designed strategies can be used to boost customer confidence in products, encouraging them to remain loyal to a chosen brand for prolonged periods.
-This boosts customer retention and also encourages existing customers to increase their average spend with a company once their confidence in the quality of the brand’s products grows.
+This boosts customer retention and also encourages existing customers to increase their average spending with a company once their confidence in the quality of the brand’s products grows.

 Explore the Potential of Smart Pricing Strategies